-During the 2022-23 academic year, the Association will sponsor 90 national championships - 42 for men, 45 for women, and three for both men and women.
+During the 2023-24 academic year, the Association will sponsor 90 national championships - 42 for men, 45 for women, and three for both men and women.
 Among the men's championships, three are National Collegiate Championships, 13 are Division I championships, 12 are Division II championships and 14 are Division III championships.
-Among the women's championships, six are National Collegiate Championships, 13 are Division II championships, six are National Collegiate Championships, 13 are Division II championships, six are National Collegiate Championships, 12 are Division II championships, 13 are Division II championships and 14 are Division III championships, 13 are Division II championships are National Collegiate Championships.
+Among the women's championships, six are National Collegiate Championships, 12 are Division I championships, 13 are Division II championships and 14 are Division III championships.
 The combined men's and women's championships are National Collegiate Championships.

-This manual will serve as a resource for participating institutions to prepare for regional and super regional competition of the 2023 NCAA Division I Baseball Championship.
+This manual will serve as a resource for participating institutions to prepare for regional and super regional competition of the 2024 NCAA Division I Baseball Championship.
 Additional championship information will be distributed to team administrators and coaches in the hours and days following the championship bracket announcement.